 Susan is highly skilled and experienced in evaluating and negotiating solutions for environmental issues relating to transactions, permitting, and property development.
-She has advised developers, lenders, purchasers, and sellers of property with hazardous waste or environmental permitting issues for more than 30 years on thousands of transactions.
+She has advised purchasers, sellers, lenders, and developers of property with hazardous waste or environmental permitting issues for 32 years on thousands of transactions.
 Susan regularly devises successful strategies to secure the permits and approvals needed to transfer and develop contaminated properties.
 She has deep expertise in advising national retail chains on the acquisition, redevelopment and financing of Brownfield sites throughout the country.
 Susan has also contributed to ASTM International’s development of environmental standards.

 Susan represents clients in negotiations with state and local environmental agencies, and has represented manufacturing and other industrial businesses with respect to a wide variety of environmental matters, including state and federal air quality, storm water discharge, wetlands, petroleum storage tanks, Chapter 91, groundwater withdrawal, asbestos, lead paint, indoor air, and other regulatory compliance issues.